 Every good-looking girl on the Florida Gulf Coast comes here during Spring Break if she is not at Clearwater Beach.

 Public beach access parking areas get filled up quickly.

 Pete Elliot, who live across the bridge in St Petersburg, said, "I love coming to St Pete Beach.
 If you want to see a lot of good-looking women between 25 and 45, this is the place."

 Upham Beach - Public Beach Access

-At this time, parking cost $1.25 per hour.
+At this time, parking cost $2.00 per hour.
+(Expect it to go up, anytime.)
 You can pay by credit card, if needed.
 The machine is right up by the snack bar.
-It is best to check the number of your parking space before you try to pay for your spot.

 The machine is a bit tricky the first time you encounter it, but if you read the directions and watch the prompts in the little green window, you should be okay.